 The personal account deposit is a part of the ACA charges paid through the home campus.
 It serves two purposes: a reserve fund for emergencies and as a contingency deposit for books, supplies, etc. ‘Emergencies’ are determined by international campus administrators.
 Personal spending money or money to go on trips is not considered an emergency.
 This safety money does not allow students to willfully excuse themselves from their work requirements.
 Any unused portion will be refunded directly to students before they leave the international campus at the end of the school year.
 Neither this money nor the regular ACA charges will cover:

 Because of these extra costs, students will have to provide for additional funds, but they may not wish to keep large sums of cash.
-Here are three methods students can explore and perhaps use: (Travelers’ checks are no longer accepted in most European countries.)
+Here are two methods students can explore and perhaps use:

 Ordinarily the total cost of the year abroad will be less than that of a year at a consortium college in North America, unless students elect to do extensive traveling on their own.
 In planning their budgets for the year, students should consider all costs outlined above plus some contingency for the unexpected and, if possible, for limited additional travel.
 Although students are expected to attend strictly to their studies and school activities, carrying a full academic load of 12-18 hours per term, there are opportunities for occasional trips–especially during vacations–which can enrich the experience abroad.